nipafx/nipafx.dev/content/articles/2019-08-07-the-jpms-maturity-model.md

 And let's not even get started on configuring any of this - it's almost exclusively decided behind closed doors.
 You see, there's room for improvement.

-[toc heading_levels="2,3"]

-By the way, if you think I missed something (chances are, I did), please let me know in the comments or [on Twitter](https://twitter.com/nipafx).

 ## Categories And Their Shortcomings

 The module system poses widely different challenges for different projects, but, painting with a broad brush, two categories emerge: